ONSdigital/sdc/doc/reports/spikes/ras-rm-account-removal.md

  - Do we need to ensure the respondent with the account has completed all of their surveys?
 I imagine so.
 How would we do that?
  - Script or inbuilt functionality in response-operations-ui?
 I would recommend to creating the feature in response-operations-ui to take as many manual steps out of the process as possible.
  Endpoints on the ras-party and auth service API should be created to do this programatically.
 Doing it this way should lead to less mistakes, easier rollbacks if a mistake does occur and clearer logging output to help debug any issues.
+ - There's a metadata column in caseevent that records the partyId of the user that completed the survey.
+Will response-ops fall over of this partyid no longer exists?
+This should be removed.